 Meetings: Agendas are strictly adhered to, and Finns expect a clear presentation, detailing all the facts as they may not ask questions.
 Be prepared for silent interludes of a couple of minutes.
 Also, do not interrupt or be too talkative – it may signify nervousness.

 Business Meals: Finns are happy to discuss deals and negotiate over the lunch table.
 Who invites, pays the bill.
 Finns do not share the costs, or ‘Go Dutch’.

 Finland Minimum Wage

 Finland does not have a national minimum wage.
-Minimum levels of salary are determined by collective and union agreements and by sectors, which considers workplace responsibilities, workplace location, qualifications, age, skill levels and seniority.
+Minimum levels of salary are determined by collective and union agreements and by sectors, which consider workplace responsibilities, workplace location, qualifications, age, skill levels and seniority.
 These are legally binding and apply to Finnish and foreign workers.
 The average salary per month is €1190 (US$1,400) at the lower and generally the average nationwide is €4690 (US$5,540) monthly.

 Probation Periods in Finland

-The probation or trial period is agreed between employer and employee, whether or not the contract is open-ended or fixed term before the start of employment.
+The probation or trial period is agreed upon between employer and employee, whether or not the contract is open-ended or fixed term before the start of employment.
 If the probation period is governed by a collective agreement this must be considered.
 Legally, probation periods can be no longer than six months.
 Although either party can terminate the employment during this period, it cannot be on discriminatory or unjustifiable grounds.